szilvajuhos/szilvajuhos.github.io/_drafts/useful_bash.md

 Once we are done with environments, we can deactivate them by `conda deactivate`.
 Environments are hierarchical, when we are creating one, the actual environment will be considered as "base", meaning new software will be installed on top of the current packages.
 Hence, if we are installing many software into `base`, quickly there will be a version conflict.
-On the other hand, if we are using different environment for different tasks, we will use up disk space, but that is negligible compared to NGS data.
+On the other hand, if we are using different environments for different tasks, we will use up disk space, but that is negligible compared to NGS data.

 #### Deleting a broken environment [^](#Useful-bash-and-other-tricks)